Active Agreements: Active agreements are documented, legal agreements that have come into effect and are currently in force.

 International Labour Organization’s Indigenous and Tribal Peoples Convention (ILO-169): Convention No.169 is a legally binding international instrument open to ratification that deals specifically with the rights of Indigenous and tribal peoples.
 Today, it has been ratified by 20 countries.
 Once it ratifies the Convention, a country has one year to align legislation, policies and programs to the Convention before it becomes legally binding.
 Countries that have ratified the Convention are subject to supervision with regards to its implementation.

-International Organization for Standardization (ISO) 9001: ISO 9001 is the international standard that specifies requirements for a quality management system.
+International Organization for Standardization (ISO) 9001: ISO 9001 is an international standard that specifies requirements for a quality management system.
 The standard is used to demonstrate the ability to consistently provide products and services that meet customer and regulatory requirements.

 International Organization for Standardization (ISO) 14000: The family of ISO standards that addresses various aspects of environmental management.
 It enables an organization of any size or type to identify and control the environmental impact of its activities, products or services, and helps organizations continuously improve their environmental performance and implement systematic approaches to setting their environmental objectives and targets.